-This Scottish Shortbread Recipe is very easy to follow and so delicious – follow my tips for making the perfect buttery, crumbly Shortbread.
-This is old fashioned home baking that will never go out of style.
+This Scottish shortbread recipe is very easy to follow and so delicious – follow all my tips and tricks for making the perfect buttery, crumbly shortbread that melts in your mouth.

-Using Rice flour or semolina in Shortbread
+rice flour or semolina

 If I’m using cornflour/icing sugar, I prefer to roll out the dough and cut it into shapes.
 This is just my personal preference.

 - Caster Sugar or Icing Sugar.
-While using caster sugar is more traditional, the icing sugar will give it a slightly lighter, soft texture.
+While using caster sugar is traditional, the icing sugar will give it a slightly lighter, soft texture.
 I’ll leave it up to you to decide which one to use!

-- Rice Flour or Corn Flour (corn starch) – Using rice flour will give you a slightly grainy, crunchy shortbread.
+- Rice Flour or Corn Flour (corn starch) Using rice flour will give you a slightly grainy, crunchy shortbread.

 - Corn Flour will give the shortbread a soft, melt in the mouth texture.
-Both are delicious!

 - Salted Butter.
 I’m not a fan of using unsalted butter in shortbread – I really think you need the salt to give the shortbread a “lift” in taste.

 - In addition to using salted butter, I also add a pinch of salt to the dry ingredients.
-If you would rather not add extra salt, its fine to leave it out.
+If you would rather not add extra salt, it’s fine to leave it out.

-How TO MAKE Scottish Shortbread
+How TO MAKE perfect Scottish Shortbread

-- Using a wooden spoon or your hands (I find it easier to use my hands if I’m honest) work the butter into the dry ingredients until the mixture turns into a dough.
+Using a wooden spoon or your hands (I find it easier to use my hands if I’m honest) work the butter into the dry ingredients until the mixture turns into a dough.

-- After about 20 minutes, cut the shortbread into fingers, using the lines you made as a guide.
+After about 20 minutes, cut the shortbread into fingers, using the lines you made as a guide.

 Variations

-You could also bake the Shortbread in two 18cm round tins to make “petticoat tails” , just like the picture below!
+You could also bake the Shortbread in two 18cm round tins to make “petticoat tails“, just like the picture below!

 If you prefer, you could also roll out the dough and cut it into shapes of your choice.